seandata8/Linear-Algebra-Erdman/README.md

 # Linear-Algebra-Erdman
 Problem sets from Erdman and worked solutions

-Done on my own for a UC San Diego class that didn't have homework.
+Self-study for a UC San Diego class that didn't assign homework.